WebFiori/docs/command-line-interface.md

 ```
 ## Using Command Line Arguments

-Usually, a command can have some arguments which are passed to it when it is called.
+Usually, a command can have arguments which are passed to it when it is called.
 Some arguments can be optional and some are not.
 In addition to that, some arguments might work as an options.
-If added, they will make the command behave in different way.
+If added, they will make the command behave in different way based on its implementation.

 Adding support for arguments to a command can be achived in 3 ways:
 * Supply the arguments to the constructor of the class [`CLICommand`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#__construct).
 * Using the method [`CLICommand::addArgs()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#addArgs) to add multiple args at once.
 * Using the method [`CLICommand::addArg()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#addArg) to add one argument.

-What we will do is to use the constructor of the class to add arguments to the command which we created in last lessen.
-We will add two arguments, `--name` and `--email`.
-If the name is not provided, we will simply read it when the job starts to execute.
+Assuming that the developer would like to add two arguments to the command `SayHiCommand`, `--name` and `--email`.
+If the name is not provided, will simply read it when the job starts to execute.

 ``` php
 <?php